mpampuch/nextflow-notes/README.md

 The `-with-timeline` option enables the creation of the workflow timeline report showing how processes were executed over time.
 This may be useful to identify the most time consuming tasks and bottlenecks.

 Finally, the `-with-dag` option enables the rendering of the workflow execution direct acyclic graph representation.
 The dag needs to be given a name (`-with-dag dag.png`).
 Note: This feature requires the installation of [Graphviz](http://www.graphviz.org/) on your computer.
 See [here](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation) for further details.
-You can also output HTML DAGs (`-with-dag dag.html`), and the `-preview` command my allow you to have a look at an approximate DAG without having to run the pipeline.
+You can also output HTML DAGs (`-with-dag dag.html`), which means Nextflow is going to use [Mermaid](https://mermaid.js.org/) for rendering the graphs.
+Also the `-preview` command my allow you to have a look at an approximate DAG without having to run the pipeline.

 ## The Golden Practice for Containers